 Krabi is a great beach getaway in Thailand and has comparatively less crowded beaches than Phuket.
-Not only does this town have stunning beaches of its own, but it also has easy access to the famed Koh Phi Phi islands.
+Not only does this town have stunning beaches of its own, but it also has easy access to the Krabi islands – that is Phi Phi islands and more.
 Check out all the things to do in Krabi for a perfect relaxing vacation.
 For information about where to stay in Krabi – best areas for tourists, please read the linked article.

 Things to do in Krabi Thailand

 Aonang is the tourist favorite when it comes to beaches in Krabi.
 The sandy part of the beach is not extensive enough for leisurely sun bathing.
 It’s also too close to the road and noisy.
 However, the beach strip has some great shops and restaurants.
 There’s a “The Coffee Club” cafe right across the street which, though expensive, has some good coffee options and provides an excellent atmosphere to relax and watch the sunset.